kersplody/pybmcc/README.md

 - SDI API/ATEM COMMANDS are not implemented
 - HTTPS, authtentication, and custom certificates are currently not supported, support in planned in the near future
 - Preset Controls are mostly broken.
 This will be addressed when Blackmagic Design provides a patch or workaround
+- Any API call that returns a dict is at risk of being updated in a future version

 ## Blackmagic Camera REST API Swagger Erreta